 An operator presence switch (seat switch) will cause the engine to stop if the parking brake is in the DISENGAGED position and/ or the FSC is out of the NEUTRAL-PARK position (tractor stationary or moving forward) and the operator is not in the seat.
-The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward; the engine should stop.
+The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function); the engine should stop.
 In each case, if the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.

 NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
-Refer to Adjustments for Transmission Control Step 6 - Forward Speed Control Friction Adjustment on page 66.
+Refer to Adjustments for Transmission Control Step 6 - Forward Speed Control Friction Adjustment on page 67.